xmrack/OxBlocks/README.md

 the band, so a slightly smaller chain would have admitted it too; the rule is the expected count, not the length.

-**This endpoint needs a daemon with `get_txids_loose`**, which is in monerod `master` and `release-v0.19` but **in no release build** — v0.18.x answers `Method not found`. oxblocks probes for it at startup and says so in the log;
-where it is absent that one endpoint refuses and everything else, including `/api/blocks`, works normally.

 `/api/blocks` is capped at 100 blocks per request.
-Upstream imposes no cap because it reads its own database; every block here costs two RPC calls, so an uncapped range would let one request make millions of calls against the operator's daemon.
+Every block here costs two RPC calls, so an uncapped range would let one request make millions of calls against the operator's daemon.